jrenaud90/TidalPy/Documentation/Calculating Love Numbers with TidalPy.md

     # It is more computationally efficient to solve for multiple Love number types at same time if you need more.
     # For example: solve_for = ('tidal', 'loading')
     # The number of items passed to this variable sets the size of `num_solve_for` discussed later in this document.

+    use_propagation_matrix = False,
+    # Setting this to True changes the underlying mechanism that TidalPy will use to solve for the radial solutions.
+    # See `Propagation Matrix Method` (when this is set to True) and `Shooting Method` (when this is set to False; the default) sections for more details.

+    # The following indented options are only used when `use_propagation_matrix=False` (Shooting Method)
         use_kamata = False,
         # Use starting conditions as defined in Kamata et al. (2015; JGR:P)
         # These are particularly stable for incompressible layers.
         # If set to False then the starting conditions from Takeuchi & Saito (1972)

         integration_method = 'RK45',
         # Integration method to use.
         # Options:
         #  - 'RK23'    Explicit Runge-Kutta method of order 3(2)
         #  - 'RK45'    Explicit Runge-Kutta method of order 5(4)
         #  - 'DOP853'  Explicit Runge-Kutta method of order 8

         integration_rtol = 1.0e-6,
         # Integration relative tolerance

         integration_atol = 1.0e-12,
         # Integration absolute tolerance (tolerance when y is near 0)

         scale_rtols_by_layer_type = False,
         # If True, then relative tolerance will be modified by the layer type (generally liquid layers require smaller rtol)

         max_num_steps = 500_000,
         # Maximum number of steps allowed for each integration (note that multiple integrations can occur depending on the
         # number and type of layers).

         expected_size = 500,
         # Expected number of steps needed to complete adaptive radial integration.
 It is better to overshoot this.

         max_ram_MB = 500,
         # Maximum amount of ram the integrator is allowed.
 Note that real ram usage will be larger than this.

         max_step = 0,
         # Maximum step size allowed.
 If 0 then the integrator will attempt to find a reasonable maximum step size.

         limit_solution_to_radius = True,
         # If True, then radial solutions are limited to the same radial steps defined in the user-provided `radius_array`.

     nondimensionalize = True,
     # If True, then the inputs will be non-dimensionalized before integration.
 Radial solutions will be